Investigating the Hubbard model with variational algorithms

 What about the tunneling coefficient?
 Does it affect local moments?
 Turns out it behaves like temperature: it inhibits local moments.
 To show this, we’d have to use the 2 site model, but I’ll skip the math for now.

-We’ll test out our predictions: we expect that as \(U \rightarrow \infty\), we get magnetism, and that as \(t \rightarrow \infty\) we get no magnetism.
+We’ll test out our predictions: we expect that as

 First, let’s see how many non-zero elements the state vector of the ground state has: